 Prerequisite: ECO 203 with a C- or higher, or permission.
 An examination of current theories of international trade and finance.
 Emphasis is placed upon understanding financial decision-making in a global setting.
-Students successfully completing this course will be able to a) demonstrate understanding and application of partial and general equilibrium models of international trade; b) explain the concept of comparative advantage and its determinants; c) evaluate the effects of international trade policies on economic welfare and relevant markets; d) identify risks associated with doing business globally; e) recommend financial tools that can be used to reduce risk; and f) apply the theoretical material to critically evaluate real world issues in international trade and finance.
+Students successfully completing this course will be able to 1) demonstrate understanding and application of partial and general equilibrium models of international trade; 2) explain the concept of comparative advantage and its determinants; 3) evaluate the effects of international trade policies on economic welfare and relevant markets; 4) identify risks associated with doing business globally; 5) recommend financial tools that can be used to reduce risk; and 6) apply the theoretical material to critically evaluate real world issues in international trade and finance.